Connect with others who understand.

 • Pembrolizumab (Keytruda), which targets PD-1

-Targeted therapy refers to a class of drugs that work by identifying specific mutations or growth factors in cancer cells and damaging or destroying them.
+Targeted therapy refers to a class of drugs that work by identifying specific mutations (changes) or growth factors in cancer cells and damaging or destroying them.
 Because these drugs are so specific, they help minimize damage to other cells and often cause fewer side effects.
+For advanced NSCLC, several new types of targeted therapies are available.

-Small-molecule inhibitors are chemically synthesized drugs that can be used to target specific mutations in cancer.
-One example are tyrosine kinase inhibitors (TKIs), named after the proteins they target in cells.
-In cases of NSCLC, there are common genetic mutations that contribute to the development of the cancer.
+Small molecule inhibitors can be used to target specific mutations in cancer.
+One example is tyrosine kinase inhibitors (TKIs), named after the proteins they target in cells.
+In cases of NSCLC, there are common genetic mutations that can lead to developing cancer.
 These include:

-• Epidermal growth factor receptor (EGFR), found in 10 percent of NSCLC cases
+• Epidermal growth factor receptor (EGFR), found in 10 percent of NSCLC cases, particularly lung adenocarcinoma

 • The fusion of anaplastic lymphoma kinase (ALK) with the EML4 gene, found in 5 percent of NSCLC cases